Dan Collison

 Design language

-I created the UI design language.
+I created a brand new design language.

-I factored in the top UI related design principle - 'clean look and feel'
+I factored in the top UI related design principle: Clean look and feel

 I adhered to the colour ratio as per the brand guidelines